The £20-per-week boost to universal credit will come to an end in October.

-So what is universal credit?
+What is universal credit?

 - income support

 - income-based jobseeker's allowance (except for some people with severe disabilities)

 - income-related employment and support allowance